envelope-project/laik/doc/design/Layouts.md

   * how many blocks of memory are used,
   * block sizes by means of the number of indexes contained in each block, and
-  * how global indexes in assigned slices are mapped to offsets in the blocks
+  * how global indexes in assigned ranges are mapped to offsets in the blocks

 The same layout can be used for multiple LAIK containers.